Veridise/veridise-docs/zkvanguard/detectors/zk-divide-by-zero.md

 flagging all division operations as possible divide-by-zero concerns.
 This means that divisor expressions that are explicitly constrained to be non-zero will incur false positives.

+## Assessing Severity

+If it is manually determined that the divisor of a division operation may be zero, the circuit may contain a critical vulnerability, as unexpected signal values may be used to generate a valid proof.